 As has been evidenced throughout, most of my favorite photography locations in the Shasta-Trinity National Forest are those that include Mt Shasta.
 I just find its isolated, snow capped peaks to be too interesting a subject not to include!

 In this section, I wanted to discuss all considerations for photographing the mountain specifically.
-Many of my favorite shots were from the roadside, but offered an interesting view and/or gorgeous light to bring in some magic.
+Many of the best photos can be taken from the roadside.
+However, a landscape photo is only as good as the light, so be sure to be patient and wait for that gorgeous evening or morning light to bring in some magic.

 Best Angle for Photographing Mt Shasta